Probate Q&A Series

 Detailed Answer

-When a decedent owns real estate or personal property in North Carolina but is domiciled elsewhere, you must open an ancillary probate estate here.
+When a decedent owns real estate or personal property in North Carolina but is domiciled elsewhere, you may need to open an ancillary probate estate here.
 North Carolina law governs that process under Article 16 of Chapter 28A of the General Statutes (N.C.G.S.
 28A-16-1).
-An out-of-state personal representative files a petition in the county where the property lies.
-You include a certified copy of the will (if any), the decedent’s death certificate, and a bond or surety as required.
+An out-of-state personal representative files an application in the county where the property lies.
+You include a certified copy of the will (if any) and authenticated copies of the foreign letters and other required foreign probate documents, and a bond or surety as required.

-Once the clerk issues letters of ancillary administration, the personal representative gains authority to manage North Carolina assets.
-You must notify known creditors and publish notice as specified in N.C.G.S.
-28A-16-1, giving most creditors at least three months to present claims.
+Once the clerk issues ancillary letters testamentary or ancillary letters of administration, the personal representative gains authority to manage North Carolina assets.
+You must notify known creditors and publish notice as specified in Chapter 28A, giving most creditors at least three months to present claims.
 You then collect rents, resolve liens, sell assets if needed, and file an inventory and, later, a final accounting.

-Out-of-state lawyers may represent the personal representative by obtaining admission pro hac vice under Rule 3.2 of the North Carolina Rules of Appellate Procedure.
-You must file a motion for provisional admission, pay the fee, and associate with local counsel in good standing.
+Out-of-state lawyers may represent the personal representative by complying with North Carolina’s pro hac vice admission rules and associating with North Carolina counsel.
 After the court grants pro hac vice status, the guest lawyer may draft petitions, appear at hearings, and handle filings throughout the ancillary estate administration.

 Once claims resolve and assets stand ready for distribution, the personal representative petitions for distribution under North Carolina’s intestacy statutes or per the will’s terms.
 The court then issues an order closing the ancillary estate.